RichardBoyewa/choice/README.md

   ```

   #### toggleElectOption
-  Elect and option inside a test using optionId and testId.
+  Elect an option inside a test using optionId and testId.
 Once the option is elected, you can
   deny this option by calling the mutation again using the same arguments.
 When elected, the
   option will always be choosen by Choice **for all request to takeDecision that does not provide
   an uuid (which means that its a new user) -**.
 If you provide an uuid, a previous decision